Can recruiters really spot AI resumes? Maybe. But it’s complicated.

 Read the full Jobflow Impact Study →

-If you're a job board, reach out to see how users can leverage Jobflow’s resume and cover letter optimization while they stay on your job site.Â
+Job boards, reach out to see how users can leverage Jobflow’s resume and cover letter optimization while they stay on your job site.

-If you're a job seeker, start your free trial to see how Jobflow will help you land more interviews with a fraction of the applications.Â
+Job seekers, start your free trial to see how Jobflow will help you land more interviews with a fraction of the applications.